python-geeks/Automation-scripts/csv_to_json/README.md

 ## how to use:

 call the program using:
-`python main.py <FILENAME.csv> //Replace the FILENAME with your csv filename`
+`python main.py <FILENAME.csv>` // Replace the FILENAME with your csv filename

 example: `python main.py Book.csv`